leonardo-cebin/py-snakegame/README.md

 <h2>Retro Snake Game</h2>
 <h5>a.k.a.
 Jogo da Cobrinha</h5>

 Feeling retro yet?
-Here's a complete Snake game inspired by the classic Nokia cellphone game that was a hit in the 2000s.
-Control the initial speed and size of your snake, and try to set a new record.
-Eat the food to grow without limits, but beware of your tail—it will get closer to you with every meal.
-Every so often, a special food will appear randomly, allowing you to earn points without growing.
+Here it is.
+A complete Snake Game inspired by the classic NOKIA cellphone game that was a hit in the 00s.
+Control the initial speed and size of this little snake, and try to set the record.
+Eat the food and grow without limits, but beware of your tail, it will be closer to you after every meal.
+Once in a while a new special food will appear randomly, allowing you to win points without growing.

 All game sprites were made by myself.